ntnhut/LeetSolve/docs/source/Linked_List/02_LL_24_Swap_Nodes_in_Pairs.md

 # Swap Nodes in Pairs

 ## [Problem statement](https://leetcode.com/problems/swap-nodes-in-pairs/)

+You are provided with a linked list.
+Your goal is to exchange every two adjacent nodes in the list and then return the head of the modified list.

-Given a linked list, swap every two adjacent nodes and return its head.
-You must solve the problem without modifying the values in the list's nodes (i.e., only nodes themselves may be changed.)
+You must solve this problem without altering the values within the nodes; you should only modify the arrangement of the nodes themselves.

 ### Example 1
 ![The link list and its result in Example 1.](02_LL_24_swap_ex1.jpg)
 ```text